nbiswajeet77/Grid_Drone/README.md

 For technical details about the drone and algo, go through the [ppt](https://docs.google.com/presentation/d/1HJ_9uEvnynEv9PBw9aLZy6A6BK5sTCB6qvG3i1VdksU/edit?usp=sharing).

 **Repository contents:-**
--launch - information for simulataneous activtion of different nodes during rosrun -models - models for setting the required environment in gazebo -src - source codes
+*launch - information for simulataneous activtion of different nodes during rosrun *models - models for setting the required environment in gazebo *src - source codes
--CMakeLists.txt - index building of python codes as ros packages -depth_net.ipynb - python notebook for depth map generation from camera feed -package.xml - catkin build-up for ros packages and their dependencies
+*CMakeLists.txt - index building of python codes as ros packages *depth_net.ipynb - python notebook for depth map generation from camera feed *package.xml - catkin build-up for ros packages and their dependencies